lskerrett/kickstarter-analyis/README.md

 Here are our findings:

-*We have found that May to June is the best time to launch a theater campaign in the US - insert image *We have found that while there is only a total of 604 Kickstarter campaigns for plays in Great Britain, the “plays” category is the most successful. ![Parent Category Outcome Image] (https://github.com/lskerrett/ParentCategoryOutcomeImage.png)
+*We have found that May to June is the best time to launch a theater campaign in the US.
+*We have found that out of the parent category the “plays” category is the most successful.
-*She could launch a project in Great Britain with an estimated bduget of $ 4000.- but she should try to get her play produce for less  we can see with the graph belwothat the mean campaign goal is around £4,000 but half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.
+*She could launch a project in Great Britain with an estimated bduget of $ 4000.- but she should try to get her play produce for less  we can see with the graph belwo that the mean campaign goal is around £4,000 but half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.

+###challenge